REE4EU Technology has been awarded the Solar Impulse Efficient Solution Label

 REE4EU: the project goes on!

 LCM has carried out trials in the 1KA electrolysis cell to convert permanent magnets-derived Rare Earth Oxide (REO) supplied by VAC to validate the REE4EU High Temperature Electrolysis (HTE) technology.
 SINTEF participated in the trials and carried out off –gas analysis to assist in process understanding and reducing gas emissions.
 The ingot produced was converted to strip cast alloy and supplied to VAC to produce permanent magnet.
 In the video below, the Rare Earth Alloys (REA) production in the HTE cell at LCM is shown.

 REE4EU: integrated high temperature electrolysis (HTE) and Ion Liquid Extraction (ILE) for a strong and independent European Rare Earth Elements Supply Chain.

-The project, funded in the frame of Horizon 2020 TOPIC SPIRE-07-2015, will realize a breakthrough innovation in the field of Recovery Technologies for Metals and other Minerals.
-It will make available Rare Earth elements and Rare Earth alloys for magnet production by developing, for the first time at industrial scale, an efficient and cost effective method of extraction and a direct production route for Rare Earth Alloys which will be achieved through in-process and End-of-Life permanent magnets as well as Ni metal hydride battery waste.
+The project, funded in the frame of Horizon 2020 TOPIC SPIRE-07-2015, realized a breakthrough innovation in the field of Recovery Technologies for Metals and other Minerals.
+It made available Rare Earth elements and Rare Earth alloys for magnet production by developing, for the first time at industrial scale, an efficient and cost effective method of extraction and a direct production route for Rare Earth Alloys which were achieved through in-process and End-of-Life permanent magnets as well as Ni metal hydride battery waste.